LEMON: A Large Endoscopic MONocular Dataset and Foundation Model for Perception in Surgical Settings: Related Work

 \section{Related Work}

 \textbf{Surgical datasets.} Previous works have released open-access datasets aimed at addressing specific surgical vision tasks and procedures (Table \ref{tab:statistics_curated_videos}).
+More recently, public surgical vision language resources have also appeared~\cite{Seenivasan2022Surgical-VQA:Transformer,Yuan2024AdvancingKnowledge, Li2024LLaVA-Surg:Learning}.
 Despite valuable, these datasets suffer from a narrow scope of surgical procedures and limited dataset sizes.
-GenSurgery \cite{Schmidgall2024GeneralSurgery} and SurgeNetXL \cite{Jaspers2025ScalingModels} expand procedural coverage by compiling public videos, but the lack of a curation step to remove the non-surgical content from the public videos (Fig.~\ref{fig:lemon_comparison}) might introduce spurious features that can confound discriminative models.
+GenSurgery \cite{Schmidgall2024GeneralSurgery} and SurgeNetXL \cite{Jaspers2026ScalingModels} expand procedural coverage by compiling public videos, but the lack of a curation step to remove the non-surgical content from the public videos (Fig.~\ref{fig:lemon_comparison}) might introduce spurious features that can confound discriminative models.
 Additionally, several private datasets exist, such as SVL~\cite{Yuan2024HecVL:Recognition} and SAGES CVS~\cite{Padoy2024SAGESChallenge}, but their restricted access limits their utility and broader adoption.
 To overcome these limitations, we introduce a novel data curation pipeline that yields LEMON, the largest open-access surgical dataset to date, surpassing previous datasets in both the number of frames and videos and the diversity of distinct surgical procedures represented.